isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 ---

-## ▲ Part II: Theoretical Inference and Explanatory Power
+## ▲ Part II: Theoretical Inference and Explanatory Power {#part-ii-theoretical-inference-and-explanatory-power}

-### ▲ Question 4｜How does this theory explain the brain's "energy mystery"?
+### ▲ Question 4｜How does this theory explain the brain's "energy mystery"? {#question-4how-does-this-theory-explain-the-brains-energy-mystery}

 The brain's **"energy mystery"** refers to: Why does the brain, which accounts for only 2% of body weight, consume 20% of total energy, yet consciousness seems to require no additional energy?